NateEag/how-i-code/drafts/daily-routine.rst

 corresponding task with notes to help me restore my state (or help a coworker do so should someone else pick it up from me).

+Eyeball email subject lines quickly, just to check if anything urgent has come in.

 Start Emacs updating packages.
 Doing it daily keeps me from falling behind, which becomes a problem when breaking changes to packages stack up.
 10 minute time limit, implemented as a 5-minute timer and a second 5-minute timer.
 If I